openrewrite/rewrite-docs/v1beta/recipes.md

 ## Imperative Recipes

-An imperative recipe is built by extending the `org.openrewrite.Recipe` class and injecting configuration properties via it's constructor.
+An imperative recipe is built by extending the `org.openrewrite.Recipe` class and injecting configuration properties via its constructor.

 Let's look at a simple example where a Java recipe performs an operation to change all references of an original type to a new type.